 This may be obvious to some, but not everyone is aware of Florida’s wishy-washy weather.
 Plan for a little bit of anything, sweltering heat, wind, rain, sunshine, clouds.
 It’s better to be prepared for an afternoon shower or super sunny day than to trust what the weatherman says.
 Even if the forecast says 20% chance of rain, the scattered storm or two can pop up out of nowhere.
 Likewise, many times the forecast will say overcast all day, only to have a couple puffy clouds in the sky.
 Pack your sunscreen, sun glasses, and a raincoat if you want one.
 Better to be prepared than not!

-Better than Sunday Brunch
+The Food and Wine Festival is Better than Sunday Brunch

 I know we all love a good Sunday Brunch or a wild Saturday night, and it’s tempting to want to add Epcot to your weekend plans, but if you want to avoid the crowds, shoot for the weekdays.
 Libbie and I visited on a Wednesday, and we had barely any waits for both rides and the festival booths.
 During the weekend, I imagine it is far more crowded, with Floridians taking a quick weekend trip and people off of work.
 The longest wait we saw for any ride was an hour in the middle of the day (there was a single rider line with a 20 minute wait though!)
 Definitely try and plan your trip for a weekday if possible!